top of page

 Myths and Facts About the Benefits of Male Semen for Women's Health

-I vividly recall a client who left a lasting impression—a 35-year-old woman eagerly planning her first pregnancy.
-Her fertility charts painted an optimistic picture with regular ovulations, a well-functioning ovarian corpus luteum, and healthy cervical mucus during ovulation.
-However, the journey to conception proved to be more elusive than anticipated.
+I once worked with a 35-year-old woman who was eagerly planning her first pregnancy.
+Her fertility charts were promising—regular ovulations, a well-functioning corpus luteum, and healthy cervical mucus during ovulation.
+Yet, despite everything looking perfect, conception remained elusive.

 pomegranate and almond seeds